 Q. Do you offer tournaments in languages other than English?

 A. For now, all IHBB competitions are in English.
-We anticipate adding foreign language competitions by 2016 or 2017.
+We anticipate adding foreign language competitions by 2020.

 Q. Are the questions well-suited for students in different parts of the world?

 A. Yes.
 We are very aware that students in different parts of the world are more familiar with the histories of their respective countries and regions, and our questions reflect this.
 Our goal is to challenge students, not to frustrate them.
 At the same time, students who have studied for the tournaments in advance are likely to be able to answer more questions and enjoy competing more.